BVU-BILSAB/DiMA/README.md

 `dima -i sequences.fasta -o output.json -he -f "(ab)/(cde)/(fghi)/(jklm) -no_header_error"`

 ### Module Usage
-Hunana can also be imported and used within your Python projects as below:
+dima can also be imported and used within your Python projects as below:
 ```
-from hunana import Hunana
+from dima import dima
 Dima('/path/to/sequence.fasta').run()
 ```